onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 Competing hive minds and how they merge gradually and adopt the better parts of others and how they might branch off and merge again later
 Competing egregores
 https://theosophy.wiki/en/Egregore

-Competing parallel media ecosystems also have parallel economies

 we can have AIs that do documentaries on any subject from multiple different points of view - perfect competition of partially overwrapping hiveminds